MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 ### Migrating PorcessRobot processes to Power Automate Desktop

-1. If you chose to migrate ProcessRobot processes, you'll be prompted to select the folder containing the exported .prp (ProcessRobot Process) files.
+1. If you choose to migrate ProcessRobot processes, you'll be prompted to select the folder containing the exported .prp (ProcessRobot Process) files.

     ![Process migrator for Softomotive products (preview) installer step 7b](media/migrator/Browse_To_Folder.png)